rhjones/quilt-pattern-generator/README.md

 - maybe someday rewrite [this](http://www.levitated.net/daily/lev9block.html) in JavaScript, for fun

 ## COMPLETE
+- 	color
+	- random color for fabric A
 - fix issue with proportionality of blocks
 - switch to using canvas instead of a bunch of spans
 	- draw quilt blocks on canvas